Nothing Found

 The Métis Education Foundation (MEF) offers two Métis Scholar Awards; the MEF Métis Scholar Award and the MEF Early Learning and Child Care Métis Scholar Award.
 The MEF Métis Scholar Award provides financial assistance and encourages achievements of Métis applicants in academic, artistic and athletic excellence.
 The MEF Early Learning and Child Care (ELCC) Métis Scholar Award provides financial assistance to Métis citizens entering ELCC studies at provincial post-secondary institutions.

-Awarded to Métis Citizens in pursuit of provincial, national and/or international academic, artistic or athletic excellence pursuits that will enrich the applicant’s life experience and bring recognition to Métis in Alberta.
+Awarded to Métis Citizens in pursuit of provincial, national, and/or international academic, artistic, or athletic excellence that will enrich the applicant’s life experience and bring recognition to the Métis community in Alberta.

-To be considered for a Métis Education Foundation Métis Scholar Award, an applicant must be:
+To be considered for a Métis Education Foundation Métis Scholar Award, an applicant must:

-• In pursuit of provincial, national and/or international academic, artistic or athletic excellence pursuits that will enrich the applicant’s life experience and bring recognition to Métis in Alberta.
-Preference will be given to applicants that demonstrate academic achievement, financial need and/or excellence in the chosen activity.
+• Be a Métis Citizen in pursuit of provincial, national, and/or international academic, artistic, or athletic excellence that will enrich their life experience and bring recognition to Métis in Alberta.

-• Enrolled in a full-time graduate or undergraduate program in a provincial post-secondary institution where the MEF does not have an endowment agreement.
+• Be enrolled in a full-time, in-person undergraduate or graduate program at a provincial, national, and/or international post-secondary institution where the Métis Education Foundation does not currently have an endowment agreement.

 Submit Application